iMattPro/similartopics/README.md

 ------
 * ACP Module is complete
 * Migrations is complete
-* Core events/listeners need to be figured out
+* To-do: Core events/listeners need to be figured out
+* To-do: Template events needed in prosilver and subsilver
-* Template events/listeners need to be figured out
+* To-do: contrib styles and add ons will need to be addressed
+* To-do: support non-mysql databases

 Requirements